Skip to Content

 Step 3: Verify Your Domain

-• If the domain already shows Activated after Step 1 — you’re done.
+• If the domain already shows Active after Step 1, you’re done.
 DNS was already propagated.

-• If the domain shows Deactivated: wait for DNS to propagate (30 minutes to 48 hours), then go to URL Branding and click Retry Verification.
-If it still fails, wait a bit longer and retry again — this is normal.
+• If the domain shows Pending: wait for DNS to propagate (30 minutes to 48 hours), then go to Custom Domains and click Verify.
+If verification fails, the status shows Failed with the reason (e.g. “No CNAME found”); wait a bit longer and click Verify again.
+This is normal while DNS propagates.

 How Verification Works